Save $99 on eero Pro 6 + Install. Use Code EEROINSTALL

 Response Time: LED vs QLED vs OLED

-TVs with a fast response time will display less motion blur when you’re watching action scenes and sports.
-Since OLED TVs can change each pixel on screen almost instantaneously, they will always have a much better response time than LED TVs.
+TVs with a fast response time will display less motion blur when you’re watching fast action scenes and sports.
+Since OLED TVs can change each pixel on the screen almost instantaneously, they almost always have a better response time and less motion blur than LED TVs.

 (Image Source: LG)